 How few categories can you get away with?
 Everyone’s life is different, so create a budget that is as simple as you can make it.

 Spreadsheets are a beautiful thing for those of us who are just a teensy bit of a control freak.
 You can tweak and change them until they fit your life just right.

 Here’s what my spreadsheet looks like:

 The sheet is set up so fixed monthly expenses (bills) are on top.
 Categories that are more flexible (food, gas, gifts) are on the bottom.

-The biweekly budget is totally free for my subscribers.
+The bi-weekly budget template is totally free for my subscribers.
 You’ll get a newsletter just once per week from me with extra money saving tips I don’t put on the blog!
 (No spam, ever!)

 This budget understands you!
 Give it a try today and let me know how it works.

 Did you leave a line for paying yourself?
-Then you need this fun money saving chart that fits into any budget!
+Then you need this 52 week money challenge that fits into any budget!